KevinOConnor/klipper-dev/docs/G-Codes.md

 same as pressing **Smart Load** directly on the Palette 2 screen after the filament load is complete.

-### [pid_calibrate]

-The pid_calibrate module is automatically loaded if a heater is defined in the config file.

-#### PID_CALIBRATE
-`PID_CALIBRATE HEATER=<config_name> TARGET=<temperature>
-[WRITE_FILE=1]`: Perform a PID calibration test.
-The specified heater will be enabled until the specified target temperature is reached, and then the heater will be turned off and on for several cycles.
-If the WRITE_FILE parameter is enabled, then the file /tmp/heattest.txt will be created with a log of all temperature samples taken during the test.

 ### [pause_resume]

 The following commands are available when the